GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <h4>Architectural Desing Patterns</h4>
     <p>
         Concerns can be separated into Layers.
 For instance the MVC Pattern.
-It sepatares the system/application into 3 layers considering that services, repositories, DAO and so on are patterns used to compose 2 of the 3 layers it has.
+It sepatares the system/application into 3 layers considering that services, repositories, DAO and so on are patterns used to compose 2 of those 3 layers.
     </p>
     <h4>Static Web Page</h4>
     <p>